peterwisu/lip-synthesis/README.md

 ## Generate video for evaluation & benchmark from LRS2 and LRS3

 This project used data from LRS2 and LRS3 dataset for quantitative evaluation, the list of evaluation data is provide from [Wav2Lip](https://github.com/Rudrabha/Wav2Lip).
-The filelist(video and audio data used for evaluation) and details about Lip Sync benchmark is available in their repository [Here](https://github.com/Rudrabha/Wav2Lip).
+The filelist(video and audio data used for evaluation) and details about Lip Sync benchmark are available in their repository [Here](https://github.com/Rudrabha/Wav2Lip).

 ### Generate evaluation from filelist
 ```